dimroc/etl-language-comparison/README.md

 ## Conclusion

-Only after returning to a pure functional language like Elixir do I realize to convenience of **Object Oriented meets Functional**.
+Only after returning to a functional language like Elixir do I realize the convenience of **Object Oriented meets Functional**.

 The ability to return an object with relevant methods while still being immutable adds the power of discoverability, a huge advantage over the manipulation of maps and other primitives with Class methods.

+The big surprise was JRuby's performance and the impact of being able to use all cores.
+Running Puma on JRuby is very compelling when using a system with multiple cores.

 Golang's simplicity is very refreshing and their built-in profiling contributes to a philosophy of hand-tuning code for the best performance.
 Scala, on the other hand, has the user well removed from the low level, but the JVM handles a lot of optimizations for the programmer, and it shows.
 If only I didn't need an IDE...